mfruzan/CoreDetector/Manual.md

 **`Step 1.`** Let us first view the CoreDetector options (arguments)

-The required and mandatoy options for the Minimap2 pipeline (pipeline_Minimap.sh) can be  viewed using the help (-h) argument as follows.
+The required and mandatory options for the Minimap2 pipeline (pipeline_Minimap.sh) can be  viewed using the help (-h) argument as follows.

 ```bash
 pipeline_Minimap.sh -h